kaiyan-ng/task-manager/README.md

 # Task Management Application

 ## Overview
-This project is a simple task manageemnt application built with Django.
+This project is a simple task management application built with Django.
 It allows users to add a new task, view all tasks, and mark a task as completed.

 ## Tech Stack
 - **Backend Framework:** Django